rcarver/config/doc/PATTERNS.md

 # Patterns

-Patterns are the fundamental unit within Config.
-They are the composable and reusable building blocks of your system configuration.
-A pattern may be of any scope and size; you may describe anything from a single file on disk to your application server and beyond.
+Patterns are the building blocks of your system.
+A pattern may be of any scope and size; it may describe anything from a single file on disk to an entire application server.
+Patterns are designed to be reusable and composable.
+A good pattern should be small in scope and easily customizable.

 ## Using a pattern

 The simplest way to use a pattern is within a [blueprint](BLUEPRINTS.md).
-A blueprint is just a pattern that executes within a special scope.
+A blueprint is just a pattern that executes with a special scope.
 Let's use the builtin `File` pattern to create a file on disk.

     add Config::Patterns::File do |f|
       f.path = "/tmp/hello"
       f.content = "hello world"
     end

 Here we call the `add` method with the class of the pattern.
-Providing a block lets us configure the patterns [attributes](#attributes).
+Providing a block lets us configure the pattern's [attributes](#attributes).
 That's it.
-By executing this pattern, we'll write a file to `/tmp/hello` with the content `hello world`.
+When this pattern is executed, it will write a file to `/tmp/hello` with the content `hello world`.

 ### Helpers